NovaPhi/Game/VideoJuego/GDD_Template.md

 The game will have an automatic targeting system for enemies and subtroops where the enemies attack will be based on distance and troop type for example subtroops will draw the attacks to them even if they are farther away from the emplacement but in range and the subtroops auto-attack will work in a similar principle but if the hero recieves damage from an emplacement while in an effective "detection range" they will switch to a defend behaviour where they will attack the emplacement that is targeting the hero which also has automatic damaga selection but it will be purely based on distance and aggro to a hero can drop if a subtroop is actively attacking the emplacement and the emplacement looses a percentage of health.

 The difficulty progression works similar to other rougelite systems where it is based on time so that the player is incentivised to act recklessly but rewarded for acting calm.
-When completing a stage the player will be rewarded with a selection of randomized upgrade cards drawn from a predefined pool.
+When completing a run the player will be rewarded with a selection of randomized upgrade cards drawn from a predefined pool.
 The player chooses a card that will modify their stats for the remainder of the run.
-The cards can enchance Hero stats, improve subtroops, abilities or introduce risk reward tradoffs for hyperspecialization in runs.
+The cards can enchance Hero stats, improve subtroops, be power ups for use in the remaining of the run and be stage modifiers that benefits the player or affects the enemy on a stage.
 These upgrades do not persist between runs encouraging replayability.

 ## _Level Design_